-- Payment gateways: The three built-in payment gateways available out of the box are PayPal Standard, Amazon Payments and Test Payments.
+- Payment gateways: The three built-in payment gateways available out of the box are PayPal Standard, Amazon Payments, and Test Payments.

 - Shipping: The downloadable digital products do not require shipping (which is often considered to be a benefit of dealing with goods of this kind.)

 - Reporting: Monitor the dynamics of downloading and/or selling the products on your site by viewing the stats directly on the back end or having it exported as CSV.
-Another helpful feature is prediction of your store’s sales performance based on the data of current reports.
+Another helpful feature is a prediction of your store’s sales performance based on the data of current reports.

 This is one more full cycle eCommerce solution that provides you with both basic and ancillary functionality.

-For you to have a smooth start setting up your online store, Jigoshop team has created a set of minimalist premium themes built specifically to be compatible with the plugin.
+For you to have a smooth start setting up your online store, the Jigoshop team has created a set of minimalist premium themes built specifically to be compatible with the plugin.
 You’ll be able to purchase the templates on the Jigoshop official site and start with your new eCommerce project right off the batt.

 Leaving the ethics of forking and commercializing open source projects untouched, we’ll let you judge the two plugins by the range of functions they provide today; however, it still has to be noted that for quite a long time Jigoshop kept staying one of the most stable and powerful eCommerce platforms on WordPress and was regarded as a fully comprehensive alternative to Woo.

 - Products: By default, the plugin lets you add physical and digital products that may in their turn fall into two classes: simple or variable ones.
-You’ll be also able to feature affiliate products for your customers to purchase them on external websites and bring revenue to you as a middleman.
+You’ll be also able to feature affiliate products for your customers to purchase on external websites and bring revenue to you as a middleman.

-- Marketing: With the free version of Jigoshop you get the go-to set of functions for enhancing user engagement we got used seeing in most of the eCommerce plugins: discount coupons and showing related products for the ones being viewed (i. e., cross-selling.)
+- Marketing: With the free version of Jigoshop you get the go-to set of functions for enhancing user engagement we got used to seeing in most of the eCommerce plugins: discount coupons and showing related products for the ones being viewed (i. e., cross-selling.)